 - Strategizing how assets can be secured if you or a spouse need to qualify for Medicaid to cover long-term care.

-All of these things require advanced planning.
-This is particularly true for Medicaid planning because it is a needs based program and the government will “look back” for any assets transferred for less than fair market value in the last five years.
-If such transfers are found, the government may act as if you still own the asset and you may have too many assets to qualify.
+These and other elder law estate planning tools require detailed information and advance preparation.
+This is particularly true for Medicaid planning because as a needs-based program, the federal government “looks back” for any assets transferred for less than fair market value in the last five years.
+If such transfers are found, it might be perceived that you still own the asset and thus, have too many assets to qualify for assistance.

 Just because elder law and estate planning deal with topics that seem to align with growing older doesn’t mean you have to be over a certain age to establish your intentions.
 We can’t stress enough how critical it is to create a sound financial strategy and make your wishes known now while you have the ability to do so.

 Additionally, many elder law and estate planning techniques require the signature of the person we're trying to help, so it’s vital that the individual is legally competent when plans are being made before any serious health conditions are present.
 Simply put, it's never too early to consider elder law estate planning.
 The sooner you receive legal advice concerning your options and intentions, the better off you and your family will be.